firefox-devtools/debugger/docs/mochitests.md

 * `waitForState(dbg, predicate)` - Waits for `predicate(state)` to be true. `state` is the redux app state
 * `waitForThreadEvents(dbg, eventName)` - Waits for specific thread events
 * `waitForDispatch(dbg, type)` - Wait for a specific action type to be dispatch.
 If an async action, will wait for it to be done.
+* `pauseTest() / resumeTest()` - pause the test and let you interact with the debugger.
+The test can be resumed by invoking `resumeTest` in the console.

 ## Writing Tests